julienreichel/ai-testing/README.md

 ### 3. **Create and Test Prompts**

+#### Option A: Quick-Run (No Test Case Needed)

+1. Go to **Quick-Run** section
+2. Enter your prompt
+3. Select multiple providers/models to compare
+4. Run in parallel and see results instantly
+5. No test case creation required!

+#### Option B: Traditional Editor Approach

 1. Go to **Editor** section
 2. Write your user message
 3. Select models from different providers